Everything You Need to Know About Tape-In Extensions

 Totally!
 Extensions can be used for length and/or thickness.
 Having thick hair (like I do) doesn't mean you shouldn't get extensions.
 Another scenario for which Mal recommends Tape-In extensions is if your hair is damaged.
 There’s a lot you can do with color on extensions instead of actually coloring your hair by creating balayage, highlighting, etc. without damaging your natural hair.

-What are some other options for hair extensions?
+What are some other options/methods for hair extensions?

 Here are some more popular types right now...